-- Finally, the waiting period to get a reckless driving conviction sealed from the defendant's criminal record is only two years as opposed to DUI convictions, which is seven years.
+- Finally, the waiting period to get a reckless driving conviction sealed from the defendant's criminal record is only one year as opposed to DUI convictions, which is seven years.
 (Read more on the subject of sealing criminal records in Nevada.)

 For more information about Nevada DUI laws, refer to our article on Nevada DUI Laws.

 Call us if you have been arrested . . . .

 If you have been accused of a DUI second in Nevada, phone Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673).
 They can speak with you for free regarding the odds of getting your case reduced to a lesser offense or dismissed completely.
 And if you wish there is always the option of taking your matter to trial.

 1Located in downtown Las Vegas, the Clark County Detention Center houses inmates awaiting trial and who have been sentenced to short jail stays.